backstopmedia/deep-learning-browser/chapter3/README.md

 We use a slightly improved version of *WGLMatrix* to train a shallow neural network over the MNIST dataset.

 #### 6_MNISTimproved
-We improve the previous neural network to better use the GPU, and we add a live test widget.
+We improve the previous example to better use the GPU, and we run it with a larger and deeper neural network.

 ## Hosting